 5. HR decentralized

-The typically centralised HR function must give way to a hyper-local HR model.
+The typically centralised HR function must give way to a hyper-local HR structure models 2023.
 HR will need to outsource its connectivity to ever employee in every part of the company via their managers.
 This applies to different elements of the HR function - from strategy and policy-making, to events and employee engagement.
 This also means an overhaul in the way managers are evaluated and selected.

 6. Manifesting the ‘New’ of work

 The ‘New’ of work is no more the transactional exchange of labour for compensation.
-It is now focused toward the employee’s feelings of purpose, fulfilment, and wellbeing.
-However, the disconnect between HR policies or leadership strategies and actual employee sentiment is by a wide margin.
+It is now focused toward the employee’s feelings of purpose, fulfilment, and employee wellbeing.
+However, the disconnect between HR policies or leadership strategies, emotional intelligence and actual employee sentiment is by a wide margin.

 For example, a recent Gartner survey found that while 75% of leaders believe they run a flexible culture, only 57% of employees agreed.
 Therefore, the changing role of HR and leadership needs to tailor their strategies according to the sentiment, aspirations and needs of the workforce on Ground Zero.